-6 Input / Output
+7 Input / Output

 During development or even during actual simulation, it might be necessary to parametrize your program.
-For this case, OpenLB provides an XML parser, which can read files produced by OpenGPI [8], thereby providing a nice GUI, if you are so inclined.
-Details on the XML format and functions are given in Section 6.6.
+For this case, OpenLB provides an XML parser, which can read files produced by OpenGPI [6], thereby providing a nice GUI, if you are so inclined.
+Details on the XML format and functions are given in Section 7.7.

 The simulation data is stored in the VTK data format and can be further processed with Paraview.
 For output tasks that are performed only once during the simulation, it is recommended to write the data sequentially.
 Commonly, the geometry or cuboid information is one of these tasks.
 In contrast to the parallel version, it is easier to use and does not produced unnecessary data overhead.
 However, if the output is performed regularly in a parallel simulation, the performance may slow down using the sequential output method.
 Therefore, OpenLB has implemented a parallel data output functionality.
+At the lowest scope, every thread writes 'vti' files that contain the data.
+OpenLB writes a 'vti' file for every cuboid, to provided parallel data processing.
+Those 'vti' files are summarized and put together by the next hierarchy, the 'vtm' file.
+A 'vtm' file corresponds to the entire domain with respect to a certain time step.
+At the end, the different time steps are packed to a 'pvd' file, that is a collection of 'vtm' according to time steps.

-Every thread writes the data of its cuboids in one VTI file.
-One ends up with several VTI files, that contains partial simulation data.
-The key is to use an appropriate PVD file, which links the VTI files to produce a meaningful output.
-The technical aspects are presented in Section 6.1, whereas the usage is demonstrated with an example in Section 6.2.
+The technical aspects are presented in Section 7.1, whereas the usage is demonstrated with an example in Section 7.2.

-6.1 The Output Data Structure in Parallel Simulations
+7.1 Output Data Structure